MetPX/sarracenia/doc/sr_config.7.rst

 - **kbytes_ps** <count>       (default: 0)**

+The  **inflight**  option sets how to ignore files when they are being transferred or (in mid-flight betweeen two systems.)
-The  **inflight**  option sets a temporary file name used during the download so that other programs reading the directory ignore them.
-The file is renamed to a permanent name when the transfer is complete.
-It is usually a suffix applied to file names, but if **inflight**  is set to  **.**, then it is prefix, to conform with the standard for "hidden" files on unix/linux.
+This assures that consuming  programs reading the directory ignore them until they are ready.
+The value can be a file name suffix, which is appended to create a temporary name during the transfer.
+If **inflight**  is set to **.**, then it is prefix, to conform with the standard for "hidden" files on unix/linux.
+In either case, when the transfer is complete, the file is renamed to it's permanent name to allow further processing.

+If inflight is set to an integer value, then it specifies the minimum number of seconds a file must have remained unchanged before it is accepted for processing (used by sr_watch)

 **Directory** sets where to put the files on your server.
 Combined with  **accept** / **reject**  options, the user can select the